igor-baiborodine/kiroule.com/content/article/start-blogging-with-github-hugo-and-netlify/index.md

 Before proceeding any further, you need to choose a Hugo theme.
 Hugo offers a [plethora of themes](https://themes.gohugo.io/) that suit different tastes and needs.
 I picked [Bilberry Hugo](https://themes.gohugo.io/bilberry-hugo-theme/) theme because it is suitable for blogging, responsive and multilingual.
 Also, it offers support for Disqus comments, Algolia search and Google Analytics.

-Move to the site directory and initialize a Git repository:
+Move to the site's root directory and initialize a Git repository:
 ```plaintext
 $ cd kiroule.com
 $ git init